yuvalmGS/gigaspaces-wiki-jekyll/release_notes/97whats-new.markdown

 # Better Separation of Thread Pools

 Starting from version 9.7, XAP implements separate thread pools for client notifications and task executions, and these operations no longer use the same thread pool as regular CRUD operations.
-This makes the space more robust and less sensitive to excesive load of tasks and notification clients.
+This makes the space more robust and less sensitive to excessive load of tasks and notification clients.

 # New Documentation Infrastructure and Enhanced Search